Myles Standish State Forest: Ponds

 NFA = Recreational activity is permitted, but NO FORMAL ACCESS is available.

 LA = LIMITED ACCESS for low impact recreational use is permitted, sensitive pond shore habitat.

 NP = Recreational access NOT PERMITTED, habitat protection area.

 Scouting

 Cachalot Scout Reservation, a Boy Scout camp, encompasses 880 acre surrounding Five Mile Pond adjacent to Myles Standish State Forest.
 Camp Squanto is also located within Myles Standish State Forest as is Camp Wind-in-the-Pines, a girl scout camp.

 Prison

 A state correctional facility, MCI - Plymouth, is also located in Myles Standish State Forest.

-In the news
+Incidents

 On May 14, 1977, according to the Plymouth Police Department records, Eric H. Anderson Jr. murdered Ruth Masters (née Ruth Rydberg), a teacher in nearby Hanson, Massachusetts, while she was riding her bike alone on an isolated trail in the park.
 He was later found guilty and sentenced to life imprisonment in Maine State Prison in Warren, Maine.